Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Profitability and Capacity Matching

 \subsection{Optimal Nameplate Capacities}

-Theorem~\ref{Thm:profitability} addresses the optimal matching capacity problem, which determines the optimal electrolyzer capacity for a given renewable nameplate capacity.
-It is meaningful when a new electrolyzer is to be colocated with an existing renewable generation facility.
-Here, we consider the jointly optimized nameplate capacities for hydrogen and renewable production.
+Theorem~\ref{Thm:profitability} characterizes the impact of nameplate capacities on RCHP profitability, specifically addressing the optimal electrolyzer capacity matching for a given renewable source.
+This result is highly pertinent when a new electrolyzer is to be colocated with an existing renewable facility.
+Next, we consider the joint optimization of both hydrogen and renewable capacities---a problem that arises when electrolyzers are integrated with new renewable installations.

 We formulate the joint optimization of electrolyzer and renewable capacities as a budget-constrained optimization problem:

 where $B_n$ is the budget for the RCHP's amortized fixed cost over $n$ periods.